djmcnece/hebikani/README.rst

-Looking to see if this can be updated.
+This is a fork.
+Looking to see if this can be updated as I had trouble getting it working.

 It's a work in progress.